bsubash2054/WatermarkPDFs/README.md

 # WatermarkPDFs
-Python code to Apply Watermark a PNG image to Multiple PDF files at ONCE
+Python code to apply a png image Watermark to Multiple PDF files at ONCE